 If you’re already using WP Offload Media with Amazon S3 and wanting to start using DigitalOcean Spaces instead, please use our How to Move from Amazon S3 to DigitalOcean Spaces guide.

-We also have an Amazon S3 Quick Start Guide.
+We also have Quick Start Guides for other storage providers..

 This article covers the following steps:

 - Install WP Offload Media and Activate Your License

 - Saving the access details for WP Offload Media to use

 - Configure WP Offload Media to offload newly uploaded media to a DigitalOcean Spaces bucket

 - Next steps for setting up WP Offload Media to use a CDN